Brandon Lyon: New York Mets

 On February 7, 2013, it was announced that the New York Mets and Lyon had reached an agreement on a one-year contract, which became official on February 8.

 Lyon was designated for assignment on July 5, 2013.
 On July 9, Lyon was released.

 Boston Red Sox (second stint)

 On July 19, 2013, Lyon signed a minor league contract with the Boston Red Sox.
 He was released on August 1.

 Los Angeles Angels of Anaheim

 On February 10, 2014, Lyon signed a minor league contract with the Los Angeles of Anaheim.
 On May 20, 2014, Lyon elected free agency after spending all season in Triple-A.

 Pitching style

 Lyon used an arsenal of five pitches: a four-seam fastball at 90–92 mph, a two-seamer at 90–91, a cutter at 89–91, and a curveball at 78–80.
 Occasionally, he also throws a changeup to left-handed hitters (85–87).
 Lyon's most commonly thrown pitch to right-handed hitters (and overall) is the cutter, while his lead pitch against lefties is the two-seamer.
 The curve is his most common 2-strike pitch.

+Personal life

+Lyon's son, Isaac, is also a baseball player in the Washington Nationals organization.